SysKitTeam/docs-point/configuration/audit-log-for-settings.md

 Syskit Point logs all changes in settings along with important additional information, such as the user who changed a setting, which setting was changed, as well as the values before and after the change, thus providing a complete picture of what was changed, when, and by whom.
 The Audit Log for your Point Settings can be accessed through the Application Insights resource.

 {% hint style="success" %}
-**Please note!** No additional configuration in Syskit Point is needed to log the changes in Settings.
+No additional configuration in Syskit Point is needed to log the changes in Settings.
 This is done automatically.
 {% endhint %}

 In this article you can find information on: